xrviv/WalletScrutinyCom/_android/br.com.peerbr.md

 The app description no longer mentions "cryptocurrencies" or "bitcoin"

-With no replies to any of our queries, we proceeded to make use of multiple tools including **Grok DeepSearch** and **ChatGPT Deep Research** to double-verify our findings.
+With no replies to any of our queries, we double-checked our information using various sources.

 This statement from a [third-party related consumer website](https://www.reclameaqui.com.br/empresa/peerbr/faq/como-vender-as-criptomoedas_OOnW76Hxy3bnnwPi/) dated **December 13, 2023**, explains a lot: